kitnil/awesome/README.md

 - [shortuuid](https://github.com/skorokithakis/shortuuid) - A generator library for concise, unambiguous and URL-safe UUIDs.
 - [pyramid-tinyurl-doodle](https://github.com/offby1/pyramid-tinyurl-doodle) - "Hello, world" for the web.
 Live at http://teensy.info
 - [hwdata](https://github.com/vcrhonek/hwdata) - hwdata contains various hardware identification and configuration data, such as the pci.ids and usb.ids databases.
-- [borgmatic](https://github.com/witten/borgmatic) - A simple wrapper script for the Borg backup software that creates and prunes backups
+- [borgmatic](https://github.com/witten/borgmatic) - Simple, configuration-driven backup software for servers and workstations
 - [python-github-backup](https://github.com/josegonzalez/python-github-backup) - backup a github user or organization
 - [HoloBackup](https://github.com/omegavesko/HoloBackup) - A noob-friendly GUI to Android's native backup function.
 - [bitbucket-backup](https://github.com/samkuehn/bitbucket-backup) - A python script that will backup all your bitbucket repos locally (both git and mercurial)